Susan Bradley

-Susan Jane Bradley (born 1940) is a Canadian psychiatrist best known for her work on gender identity disorder in children.
+Susan Jane Bradley (born 1940) is a Canadian psychiatrist.
 She has written many journal articles and books, including Gender Identity Disorder and Psychosexual Problems in Children and Adolescents (with Kenneth Zucker) and Affect Regulation and the Development of Psychopathology.
 Bradley was chair of the DSM-IV Subcommittee on Gender Disorders.

 Bradley served as Head of the Division of Child Psychiatry and was Psychiatrist-in-Chief at the Hospital for Sick Children and was consultant psychiatrist at the Clarke Institute of Psychiatry.
 She is a Professor Emerita in the Department of Psychiatry at University of Toronto and a fellow of the Royal College of Physicians.

 Personal

 Bradley was born in Niagara Falls, Ontario.
-She attended University of Toronto, earning a Bachelor of Science in 1962 and an M.D. in 1966.
+She attended University of Toronto, earning a Bachelor of Science in 1962 and a Doctor of Medicine in 1966.
 Prior to starting medical school, she worked for a year in India with CUSO.

 Career

 Bradley was certified in medicine in 1967.
 She earned her specialty licenses in psychiatry and child psychiatry in 1972.
 In the late 1970s, Bradley founded the Child and Adolescent Gender Identity Clinic at the Clarke Institute of Psychiatry.

+Early models for treating gender-variant children involved attempts to change their gender identity and behavior to conform to social expectations for their assigned gender at birth (AGAB).
+This approach became best known through the work of Susan Bradley and Kenneth Zucker, and through their colleagues at CAMH in Toronto, where it became known as the "living in your own skin" approach.

+In the 1990s, many clinics began to view being transgender as a type of normal human variation.
+However, Bradley and Zucker continued to believe that preventing children from becoming transgender adults was an appropriate and ethical clinical goal.

-In collaboration with her co-author Zucker, she saw over 400 cases of children and adolescents with gender identity disorder and related issues.
+In collaboration with her co-author Kenneth Zucker, Bradley saw over 400 cases of children and adolescents with gender dysphoria and related issues.
 Bradley served the American Psychiatric Association DSM-IV Subcommittee on Gender Identity Disorders.

-She was Clinical Director of the Department of Psychiatry from 1984 to 1988 and Psychiatrist-in-Chief and Head of the Division of Child Psychiatry at the University of Toronto from 1988 to 1998.